archerydwd/blog/README.md

 </html>
 ```

-And finally we will add the create action to the src/controller/blog_articles_controller.erl
+Finally we will add the create action to: src/controller/blog_articles_controller.erl
 ```
 ...
 create('GET', []) -> ok;